At a Distance, Spring Is Green: Yeo family

-Yeo Jun and Yeo Jun-wan's mom.
-A musician who graduated with her degree and planned to study abroad but due to family pressure was forced to give up her dream and get married.
-She carries a lot of complex and intense anger inside.
-All the friends she went to school with are now successful music professors and famous musicians while she's just a Mijin Foods wife.
-She tried her best to raise her two sons, Joon and Joonwan but is a cold woman with stronger self-love than motherly love.
+Yeo Jun and Yeo Jun-wan's mother, Jung-joo is musician who graduated with her degree and planned to study abroad.
+However, due to family pressure, she was forced to give up her dream and get married.
+Jung-joo carries a lot of complex and intense anger inside.
+All the friends she went to school with are successful music professors and famous musicians, while she just works at Mijin Foods.
+She tried her best to raise her two sons, Joon and Joon-wan, despite her strictness.